vishaltak/gitlab-development-kit/doc/howto/postgresql.md

    ```

 1. Upgrade your PostgreSQL installation to a newer version.
 For example, to upgrade to
-   PostgreSQL 11 on macOS:
+   PostgreSQL 11 on macOS using Homebrew:

    ```shell
    brew install postgresql@11
    ```

-   Or, if you use [asdf](https://github.com/asdf-vm/asdf), upgrade to PostgreSQL 11.7 by executing:
+   Or, if you use [`asdf`](https://github.com/asdf-vm/asdf), upgrade to PostgreSQL 11.7 by
+   executing:

    ```shell
    # Install PostgreSQL 11.7